FreBio/FreBio.github.io/index.md

 <br />
 # Invited presentations
-* **Genomic epidemiology of T. b. gambiense, agent of Human African Trypanosomiasis.** Departmental seminar at the University of Edinburgh (2020) <br />
+**Genomic epidemiology of T. b. gambiense, agent of Human African Trypanosomiasis.** Departmental seminar at the University of Edinburgh (2020)

-* **Natural variation and recent evolution of cutaneous leishmaniasis in South-America.** Seminar at the BIOMedical Informatics research Network Antwerp (2019) <br />
+**Natural variation and recent evolution of cutaneous leishmaniasis in South-America.** Seminar at the BIOMedical Informatics research Network Antwerp (2019)

-* **Speciation genomics of parasitic protozoa.** Plenary Speaker at MEEGID XIV, Sitges, Spain (2018) <br />
+**Speciation genomics of parasitic protozoa.** Plenary Speaker at MEEGID XIV, Sitges, Spain (2018)

-* **Population genomics of New World Leishmania species along and across the Peruvian Andes.** Departmental seminar at the London School of Hygiene and Tropical Medicine (2018) <br />
+**Population genomics of New World Leishmania species along and across the Peruvian Andes.** Departmental seminar at the London School of Hygiene and Tropical Medicine (2018)

 <br />
 # Media coverage